Dhghomon/easy_rust/README.md

 }
 ```

-You can use this functional style best when you understand closures -> when you understand closures and iterators, so we will learn them next.
+You can use this functional style best when you understand closures and iterators.
+So we will learn them next.

 # Iterators